Green Bean Casserole

 Best Green Bean Casserole Recipe Tips

 • Make sure your green beans are dry.
-No one likes a watery green bean casserole, so make sure to dry the green beans thoroughly after you blanch them!
+No one likes a watery green bean casserole, so dry the green beans thoroughly after you blanch them!

 Can you make green bean casserole ahead of time?

 Yes!
-You can make this green bean casserole recipe up to a day in advance.
+You can make this casserole up to a day in advance.
 Here’s how:

-4. Assemble the casserole with the sauce and green beans.
+3. Layer the sauce and green beans in the casserole dish.
 Cover tightly and store in the refrigerator until just before serving.

-5. When you’re ready to bake, uncover the casserole and add the crispy onions.
-Bake the casserole according to the recipe until it’s heated through.
+5. When you’re ready to bake, uncover the casserole and add the onion topping.
+Bake according to the recipe.

 Storage

-This green bean casserole recipe is best on the day it’s made, but leftovers keep well for up to 2 days.
+This recipe is best on the day it’s made, but leftovers keep well for up to 2 days.
 Store them in an airtight container in the fridge, and reheat in the microwave or a 350°F oven.

 More Favorite Thanksgiving Recipes

-If you love this green bean casserole recipe, try one of these Thanksgiving side dishes next:
+If you love this recipe, try one of these Thanksgiving side dishes next:

 Get This Recipe In Your Inbox